ZakariaICT/BallTickets/Portfolio.md

 As you can see i am a introvert person.
 This is what i already thought i would be.
 I am no the type that starts a conversation in the group so soon but i prefer to wait and join the conversation.

+#### Situation in the group

+We were working on our project and at the end we still had to make a bit of work.
+So some of us stressed because we didnt have much time left.
+For example me i was a bit stressed because we cant come to the Stakeholder with a not done application.
+When this happened we all put in a lot of work.
+We worked together and made the project almost done.
+Anwar didn't stress much and took a bit of control in the group.
+Timo was like me a bit stressed and wanted to make this as soon as possible.
+Julian was relaxed and didn't worry much about it so we were not all on the same level.

+#### Other Situation

+We started this project with 5 people but ended with 4.
+This is because 1 in our group stopped because he doesn't think he can finish this semester with a S anymore.
+When this happened we were a bit dissappointed cause he had a job on his own to make but now he has stopped he couldn't finish this anymore.
+Also unfortune for Bart that he can't finish this semester anymore.
+Our group reflected on this and we reacted well on this loss.
+We talked about it with our Stakeholder and we came to an agreement that if we have time left we would finish the task Bart had.
+We all reacted the same on this situation.

 #### <ins> Learning Outcome 6 </ins>